01-edu/public/subjects/groupie-tracker/filters/audit.md

 ##### Try to filter the artists/bands that recorded their first album between `"1980"` and `"1990"` and have a maximum of `"4"` members.

-###### Did it appear as a result Phll Collins, Bobby McFerrins, Red Hot Chili Peppers and Metallica?
+###### Did it appear as a result Phil Collins, Bobby McFerrins, Red Hot Chili Peppers and Metallica?

 ###### Can you filter so that all the artists/bands are all shown?